Entain: Cashcade

 Cashcade Ltd is a UK-based online gambling marketing company that is now a wholly owned subsidiary of GVC Holdings.
 Cashcade was originally acquired by PartyGaming PLC in July 2009.
 The company became part of the GVC group when it was purchased as part of the acquisition of bwin.party digital entertainment in February 2017.
 Cashcade owns FoxyGames.com, FoxyBingo.com and CheekyBingo.com.

 Foxy Bingo

 This online bingo site was first launched in 2005 and the brand is owned by Cashcade.
 During its advertising history it has had many campaigns featuring Foxy - a human-sized fox mascot.
 He wears a smart suit and has a northern accent.
 Throughout its brand history, there have been several celebrity tie-ups including with Katie Price and Joey Essex.

 Foxy Games

-Foxy Games was established in April 2015 as Foxy Casino and is the slots-led counterpart of its sister brand Foxy Bingo.
+Foxy Games was established in April 2015 as Foxy Casino and is the slots-led sister site of Foxy Bingo.
+The Foxy Casino product was later relaunched as Foxy Games, retaining the same casino-led focus as a sister site to Foxy Bingo.
+Foxy Bingo and Foxy Games subsequently introduced a shared wallet system, allowing customers to use a single account and balance across both brands.